-Snake soup is a 2,000 year old Chinese/Cantonese delicacy eaten in China and other parts of Eastern Asia.
-It may sound disgusting but snake meat is a light pink color with a texture similar to that of fish.
+Snake soup is a 2,000 year old Chinese/Cantonese delicacy eaten in China, Taiwan and other parts of Eastern Asia.
+It may sound like an unusual delicacy but snake meat is a light pink color with a texture similar to that of fish.

 Combined with meat stock, herbs, spices and dark soy, snake soup is actually very popular for it’s warming taste and perceived medicinal benefits.

 Snake soup is called ‘Se Gang (蛇羹)’ in China and is said to possess medicinal qualities and so it is often eaten as a health supplement.